-We meet every Tuesday night at the Hungerford Rugby club (click here for map or download map as PDF) at 7.30pm and try and cater for all running abilities, in the summer we go out to different areas to run, mostly cross country, and usually finish by a pub.
+We meet every Tuesday night at the Hungerford Rugby club (click here for map or download map as PDF) at 7.30pm and try and cater for all running abilities.
+In the summer we go out to different areas to run, mostly cross country, and usually start and finish at a pub.

 We sometimes have a social drink after the Tuesday sessions.

 The club was developed by like minded, motivated runners with a passion for fitness, the countryside and local pubs.
 The club was developed in 2007 and this year is our 10th anniversary.

 We take part in a range of local and national events (see recent results for a selection!).

 Above: Polly hands over to Kirsten in the Ridgeway Relay

 We have a small committee that meets regularly throughout the year to plan training programmes and think of ways to improve the club.
 We try to respond to ideas from our members, and are always ready to welcome new blood to help us in a range of ways.